scverse/governance/in_progress/roles.md

 ## Steering Council

 The Steering Council (SC) members are core developers who have additional responsibilities to ensure the smooth running of the project.
-SC members are expected to participate in strategic planning, approve changes to the governance model, and make decisions about funding granted to the project itself.
+SC members are expected to participate in strategic planning, approve changes to the governance model, and make decisions about funding granted to `scverse` itself.
 (Funding to community members is theirs to pursue and manage).
 The purpose of the SC is to ensure smooth progress from the big-picture perspective.
 Changes that impact the full project require analysis informed by long experience with both the project and the larger ecosystem.